DRVTiny/GetOpt--LongWithUsage/README.md

 =====

 GetOpt::LongWithUsage extends Getopt::Long functionality by adding auto-usage/help capability.

-I.e. it provides 2 additional options: --usage and --help which will be formed from the text provided by you.
+It provides 2 additional options: --usage and --help which will be formed from the text provided by you.

 REQUIREMENTS
 ============